-2.11 National President
+2.10 National President

-- 2.11.1 The National President has the sole authority to interpret the PSAC Constitution and this Regulation. - 2.11.2 The National President has the sole authority to authorize a strike vote and authorize or end strike action. - 2.11.3 In consultation with the affected bargaining team(s), the National President or designate may engage in direct negotiations with the employer to achieve a Memorandum of Settlement.
+- 2.10.1 The National President has the sole authority to authorize a strike vote and authorize or end strike action. - 2.10.2 In consultation with the affected bargaining team(s), the National President or designate may engage in direct negotiations with the employer to achieve a Memorandum of Settlement.